randyyee/SaviR/README.md

 | get\_country\_coords | get\_testing        |                       |                      |
 |                      | get\_vaccinations   |                       |                      |

--   Metadata is stored in this package.
+-   Metadata is stored in this package and can be called:

 ``` r
 metadata <- onetable